AstraZeneca/KAZU/docs/curating_for_explosion.rst

     save("~/phrases_to_curate.jsonl", curatable_phrases)

-3) we curate the phrases_to_curate.jsonl file, according to whether they look like good matches or not for a given parser, and whether case matters
+3. we curate the phrases_to_curate.jsonl file, according to whether they look like good matches or not for a given parser, and whether case matters.

-4) Now, the final pipeline can be generated as follows:
+4. Now, the final pipeline can be generated as follows:

 .. code-block::